- Compliant frame

 The frame’s tubes are all a kamm-tail design which has proven to be one of the fastest shapes.
 The beefy front end with its integrated fork is mirrored in the seat tube.
 The bike’s dropped seat stays, an almost mandatory feature on modern aero bikes, which are particularly exaggerated but do a good job of adding a touch of comfort to an otherwise rigid ride.

 The angular design turned a lot of heads on my rides, and more than one person commented on the bike’s looks, and all of them mentioned how aggressive it looks and that it’s definitely a super bike.

 Out on the road the bike’s frame feels alive, coursing with speed.
 I’ve tested multiple iterations of the SystemSix over the last two years and it remains one of the stiffest and snappiest bike frames that I’ve ridden.

 More comfortable than its looks suggest

 Given the stark angular shapes of the Cannondale SystemSix, you might think the SystemSix would be uncomfortable to ride but the frame possesses a comfort that belies its chunky nature.
-The frame is dampened and riding this bike both on the potholed roads of London and South Wales, the bike felt calm despite the choppy surface beneath the tyres.
+Riding this bike both on the potholed roads of London and South Wales, the bike felt calm despite the choppy surface beneath the tyres.
 Similar roads have shaken me down on competing aero bikes.